EMP White LogoErin Morrison Photography Logo

 Time of Day

-The time of day you plan to get hitched is very important in regards to two main things: guest comfort and lighting.
-During the hot summer months, be mindful of the heat of the day.
+The time of day you plan to get hitched is very important regarding two main things: guest comfort and lighting.
+During the hot summer months, be mindful of the day’s heat.
 This is especially true for an outdoor wedding ceremony.
-Any time before 4pm between the months of May and September could mean that your guests are sweating!
+Any time before 4pm between May and September could mean your guests are sweating!
 If you do have a ceremony outside, consider a later starting time.
 If not, find ways to make your guests comfortable with shade!
 Your wedding venue coordinators, such as the ladies at The Quarry, know exactly where the sun sets and the shade starts on their property.
 They can easily coordinate the best start time for your ceremony.

 Of course, when you move your ceremony back, you will need to consider your guests’ dinner time!
-We always encourage couples to do First Looks with a late ceremony time.
-That way, you and your guests can go right into dinner after your ceremony.
+We always encourage couples to do First Looks if their ceremony will be later in the evening.
+That way, you and your guests can enter dinner after your ceremony.
 If you want more golden hour time with your new spouse, we can always take you back out at Golden Hour without missing a beat in your reception.
-One other note here: you can always share more about your meal in your invitation suite!
-Share with your guests that there will be a cocktail hour after the ceremony, or your dinner will be served at a prompt time.
+Another note: you can always share more about your meal in your invitation suite!
+Share with your guests that there will be a cocktail hour after the ceremony, or your dinner will be served promptly.
 That way, your guests can plan accordingly!
 We don’t need any hangry wedding guests!

 Finally, your wedding ceremony is the MOST important part of your day.
-A part of the day that can’t be re-done.
-The time of day can have a major impact on what your ceremony photos will look like.
+A part of the day that can’t be redone.
+The time of day can greatly impact what your ceremony photos will look like.
 Are you getting married out in a field in the blazing hot sun?
 Are you getting married in a low-lit ceremony at night?
-Your ceremony lighting IS one of the most important light of the entire day, and certainly something to purposely consider.
+Your ceremony lighting IS one of the most important light of the entire day and certainly something to consider purposely.

 Planning Ceremony Location